-How quickly the steroid dosage can be tapered or reduced depends on how well a person’s health condition continues to be controlled with decreasing doses, and on how quickly the body starts to produce enough cortisol.
-Often, steroid medication can be reduced and discontinued within 4-6 weeks, but it may up to a year or longer.
+How quickly steroids can be tapered or reduced depends on how well a person’s health condition continues to be controlled with decreasing doses, and on how quickly the body starts to produce enough cortisol.
+Often, steroid medication can be reduced and discontinued within 4-6 weeks, but it may take up to a year or longer.

 Does tapering always prevent withdrawal symptoms?

 Most of the time, tapering can prevent withdrawal symptoms, but not always.
 This is because steroid withdrawal can involve many factors, including a true physical dependence on steroids (not the same as addiction) (Davis, 2016).
 Restarting or increasing the steroid dosage is sometimes the only solution.

 What can help to reduce the risk of withdrawal symptoms or the likelihood of a person’s condition flaring up when the steroid dosage is reduced?

-It is important that steroids are not suddenly stopped, particularly if you have been taking them for more than six weeks.
+It’s important that steroids are not suddenly stopped, particularly if you’ve been taking them for more than six weeks.
 Also:

-- Tapering is not usually necessary if the course of steroids has been for less than one to two weeks (Oakley, 2016).
+- Tapering isn’t usually necessary if the course of steroids has been for less than one to two weeks (Oakley, 2016).